 Note on game-theoretic value

-- The game-theoretic values of most games are unknown or are only known for some legal positions. - This is one of the most challenging and exciting research areas in games.
+- The game-theoretic values of most games are unknown or are only known for some legal positions, in particular the initial position. - This is one of the most challenging and exciting research areas in games.

 Complexity of a game